security-force-monitor/nlp_starter_dataset/README.md

 This repository contains the first steps towards developing a dataset that can be used to train an NLP algorithm to detect biographical details about persons associated with security forces (rank, role in an organization, official title).
 It contains a workflow that takes raw HTML sources and turns them to plain text for annotation using BRAT, a visual tool for annotating text.

 The end product in this repo are 132 text files annotated with over 3600 named entities and the inter-relations, for use in development of an entity extraction pipeline for SFM.

+Our working paper "NLP in Human Rights Research - Extracting Knowledge Graphs About Police and Army Units and Their Commanders", published January 2021, discusses the development, outcomes and performance of an NLP system trained on this dataset.
+The NLP system itself is available in [sfm-graph-extractor repository](https://github.com/security-force-monitor/sfm-graph-extractor/).

 ## What's in this repo?